redapt/docker-workshop/README.md

 by Christoph Champ for Redapt, Inc. (March 2018)

 **Docker** is an open-source project that automates the deployment of applications inside software containers.
-Quote of features from docker web page:
 > Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.
 [Docker.com](https://www.docker.com/what-docker)

 ## Docker directives

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession.
+Using `docker build`, users can create an automated build that executes several command-line instructions in succession.

 This section will describe some of the common Dockerfile commands (aka "instructions" / "directives").

 ### FROM

-The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
-As such, a valid Dockerfile must start with a FROM instruction.
+The `FROM` instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+As such, a valid Dockerfile must start with a `FROM` instruction.
 The image can be any valid image – it is especially easy to start by pulling an image from the [Public Repositories](https://hub.docker.com/).
 All of the examples shown in this workshop will pull base images from the public repositories (aka Docker Hub).

 Every example of a Dockerfile shown in this workshop will begin with the `FROM` directive.